Gestalt Principles: the Perception of Visual Communication

-Gestalt principles are laws of human perception describing the varying ways in which we recognize or ascribe meaning to visual phenomena in the world around us.
+Gestalt principles are laws of human perception describing the varying ways in which people recognize or ascribe meaning to visual phenomena in the world around us.
 Theories from Gestalt psychology are relevant to graphic designers because they help to improve our understanding of how humans perceive visual stimuli.
 As graphic designers are essentially in the business of creating visual stimuli, clearly this is valuable knowledge.

 Simply put, a graphic designer who understands how the human mind works is in a much stronger position than one who doesn’t.
-And when looking for a solution to a given design project or creative challenge, Gestalt principles can help to determine which design techniques and approaches are most likely to be effective.
+And when looking for a solution to a given project or creative challenge, Gestalt principles can help to determine which design techniques and approaches are most likely to be effective.

-But I don’t Have a PhD in Psychology!
+But I Don’t Have a PhD in Psychology!

-From Unthinking Use to Conscious Application
+From Unthinking Use to Conscious Principle Application

 But if you already use Gestalt principles in your work as a designer anyway, what’s the point of reading this article?
 What is there to learn?

-As an example, you might not need to think much in order to simply run; you see a grizzly bear coming towards you, the thought “run” enters your mind, and your legs do the rest.
+As an example, you might not need to think much in order to simply run; you see a grizzly bear coming towards you, the danger is perceived, the thought “run” enters your mind, and your legs do the rest.
 But you can bet that anyone who runs professionally and wants to stand a chance of beating the competition will spend a lot of time consciously analyzing both their own running technique and that of others.

-With that said, let’s take a look at the main Gestalt principles and how they might be practically applied in a graphic design context.
+With that said, let’s take a look at the main principles and how they might be practically applied in a graphic design context.

 6 Essential Gestalt Principles for Designers

-Gestalt Principle 1: Closure (Reification)
+Principle 1: Closure (Reification)

 Gestalt Principles Design Example: Logo Design

-Gestalt Principle 2: Common Fate
+Principle 2: Common Fate

 In nature, a couple of obvious examples are schools of fish and flocks of birds.
 A school of fish is made up of scores of individual fish.
-But when many objects are all moving together, we tend to ignore the individual elements and see only the larger object that they form.
+But when many objects are all moving together, we tend to ignore the individual elements and see only the larger image of that they form.

 Again, the principle of common fate is a handy trick that can be employed in graphic design whenever you need to group together a diverse range of elements; simply design them in such a way as to suggest a shared fate.

-Gestalt Principle 3: Proximity
+Principle 3: Proximity

-The Gestalt law of proximity states that an array of diverse objects positioned close together will be perceived as a single group - despite their heterogeneity.
+The Gestalt law of proximity states that an array of diverse objects positioned close together will be perceived as a single group, despite their heterogeneity.
 In other words, put a bunch of random stuff sufficiently close to other random stuff, and this eclectic pile of junk will look like it all belongs together.

 You knew this already of course, just from experience.
 But it’s one thing to know something, and entirely another to be able to draw upon it as a design technique whenever needed.
 This requires conscious awareness rather than pure intuition.

 Of course, the proximity principle is also important because the opposite is equally true; if you separate out identical objects, they will be less likely to seem like they constitute a single unified group.
-This can be a handy technique in graphic design, where it may be necessary to present otherwise very similar elements in such a way as to make it clear that they should in fact be interpreted quite differently
+This can be a handy technique in graphic design, where it may be necessary to present otherwise very similar elements in such a way as to make it clear that they should in fact be interpreted quite differently.